Unboring ideals: Introduction

 This subject has already been studied in the literature.
-There are at least two branches of those studies.
-The first one, related to the notions of Hindman space and Mr\'{o}wka space, was initiated by M. Kojman in his two papers.
-In \cite{KojmanvdW} he considered spaces belonging to FinBW($\mathcal{W}$), where
+There are at least two directions of those studies.
+The first one, related to the notions of Hindman space and Mr\'{o}wka space, was initiated by M. Kojman.
+In \cite{KojmanvdW} he considered spaces belonging to FinBW($\mathcal{W}$), where $\mathcal{W}$ denotes the van der Waerden ideal, that is:

-is a $\bf{\Sigma^0_2}$ ideal called the van der Waerden ideal (in his paper spaces from FinBW($\mathcal{W}$) are called van der Waerden spaces).
-In \cite[Theorem 3]{KojmanHindman} he showed that FinBW($\mathcal{H}$), where

-($FS(M)=\{\sum_{n\in F}n:\ F\in[M]^{<\omega},F\neq\emptyset\}$) is an ideal called the Hindman ideal, is the class of all finite spaces and introduced a new class of spaces called Hindman spaces (for the definition of a Hindman space see \cite{KojmanHindman} or the last section of this paper).
+And in \cite[Theorem 3]{KojmanHindman} he showed that FinBW($\mathcal{H}$) is the class of all finite spaces, where $\mathcal{H}$ is the Hindman ideal.
+He also introduced there a new class of Hindman spaces, to which we'll return in the last section of this paper.
 In \cite[Theorem 3]{KojmanShelah} M. Kojman and S. Shelah constructed under the continuum hypothesis (CH) an uncountable separable compact space from FinBW($\mathcal{W}$), which is not a Hindman space.
 This result has been extended by A. L. Jones to the case of Martin's axiom for $\sigma$-centered notions of forcing (MA($\sigma$-centered)) instead of CH.
 In both those results, the constructed space is a Mr\'{o}wka space (for the definition of Mr\'{o}wka space see subsection \ref{secMrowka}).
-Later J. Fla\v{s}kov\'{a} in \cite{Flaskova} examined FinBW($\mathcal{I}$) for $\bf{\Sigma^0_2}$ ideals, in particular for the ideal

-(in her paper spaces from FinBW($\mathcal{I}$) are called $\mathcal{I}$-spaces).
+Later J. Fla\v{s}kov\'{a} in \cite{Flaskova} examined FinBW($\mathcal{I}$) for $\bf{\Sigma^0_2}$ ideals $\I$ (in her paper spaces from FinBW($\mathcal{I}$) are called $\mathcal{I}$-spaces).
 She showed under MA($\sigma$-centered) that for every $\bf{\Sigma^0_2}$ ideal there is an uncountable separable compact Mr\'{o}wka space in FinBW($\mathcal{I}$) which is not Hindman.
-For more on Hindman spaces see also \cite{FT} and \cite{NewHindman}.
+As far as we know, there are no results concerning the necessity of the assumptions CH and MA($\sigma$-centered) in the above studies.